krypten/ctf-workbook/htb/machines/easy/friend_zone.md

 Nmap done: 1 IP address (1 host up) scanned in 126.91 seconds
 ```

-Got following email `info@friendzoneportal.red` from the website.
+Also from enumerating the website, we got following email `info@friendzoneportal.red` from the website.

 Based on this and the nmap output, let's check we can get more domains with zone transfer.
 ```